TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 ## tl;dr and Takeaways

-- [Modern tech can still be insecure.](#1-myth-modern-tech-is-secure-and-bug-free) This can be attributed to [human factors and procedural gaps](#2-an-application-is-as-secure-as-its-weakest-link) and can be addressed by training, investment, and better management.
+- [Modern tech can still be insecure.](#1-myth-modern-tech-is-secure-and-bug-free) This can be attributed to [human factors and procedural gaps](#2-an-application-is-as-secure-as-its-weakest-link) and can be addressed by training and better management.
+Use strong and memorable passwords.
+Write and automate tests.
 - When architecting systems, consider [encapsulating components to enhance access control](#4-encapsulation-is-good-for-security).
 - [Knowledge is power; don't expose too much information.](#11-knowledge-is-power) Value your privacy.
 [Sometimes sacrificing convenience is essential to safeguarding your data.](#5-what-a-programmer-finds-useful-an-attacker-often-will-too)
 - All software components carry inherent risks.